idincern/prm_sim/README.md

 # prm_sim
-A ROS Probabilistic RoadMap Simulator.
+A Probabilistic RoadMap (PRM) simulator in ROS.

 ![prm-demo](https://i.imgur.com/OTk9mVd.gif)

-As more goals are requested, the prm planner better captures the connectivity of the overall environment.
+_As more goals are requested, the prm planner better captures the connectivity of the overall environment._

 ## Introduction
 ### Rationale